Nissan Leaf Battery Replacement Cost

 Nissan Leaf Battery Replacement

 So, what does the Nissan Leaf battery replacement cost?
 In three words, it’s not cheap.
 Why I’m saying this?
 Because it’s true.
-Nissan Leaf batteries cost a hefty amount of money in order to be replaced.
+Nissan Leaf batteries cost a hefty amount of money to be replaced.
 This includes the price of the battery and also the price of the labor.
 Labor also isn’t cheap and considering the amount of work, it will add up to the cost fairly quickly.

 Let’s first discuss the battery costs when it comes to the Leaf.
 Changing the battery at a dealership is something that you probably don’t want because you will pay the most money if you go this route.
 The bigger the battery, the more money you will have to replace it.